Secrets of China's economic future revealed; International Bag City

 Get the balance right and China could secure its manufacturing base years into the future, even for those in the low margin textiles business, like David Tien, executive vice president of Quang Viet Enterprise Co Ltd.

 His firm makes sportswear for the world's biggest household names.
-Tien, from Taiwan, h as no ambition to create his own brand or come up with his own designs.
-That makes him acutely sensitive to maximising margins in a business where he says 3-5 percent is about as good as it gets.
+Tien, from Taiwan, has no ambition to create his own brand or come up with his own designs.
+That makes him acutely sensitive to maximizing margins in a business where he says 3-5 percent is about as good as it gets.

 Tien is bucking the apocryphal trend of textile makers leaving China for lower cost locations such as Vietnam.
 Instead, he set up a factory in Pinghu a decade ago to try to squeeze more profit from a business he's run from Vietnam for 20 years.